Final report for LNE21-421

 Research

-This project has on-farm research in a demonstration function.
-We do not anticipate statistically valid experimental design.
-However, research activities organized by pest management practice trialed will be reported in this section.
+This project had on-farm research in a demonstration function.
+As each demonstration trial was co-created with growers to create site-specific management plans, we did not endeavor for statistically valid experimental design.
+To keep reporting of this project consistent with past progress reports, research activities and conclusions organized by pest management practice trialed are reported in this section.

 Project Note: In the second year of this project (2022), there was a seven-month gap in project management due to personnel changes.
 This resulted in limited communication and impact measurement for on-farm demonstration trials in Buffalo.
-In 2023, we conducted an urban farm scouting program with farms in Buffalo and Rochester.
+In 2023 and 2024, we conducted an urban farm scouting program with farms in Buffalo and Rochester.

 Releasing Ladybeetles to Manage Cabbage Whitefly